Apostrophe: Possessive apostrophe

 The apostrophe is used in English to indicate what is, for historical reasons, misleadingly called the possessive case in the English language.
 This case was called the genitive until the 18th century and, like the genitive case in other languages, expresses relationships other than possession.
 For example, in the expressions "the school's headmaster", "the men's department", and "tomorrow's weather", the school does not own/possess the headmaster, men do not own/possess the department, and tomorrow does not/will not own the weather.
 In the words of Merriam-Webster's Dictionary of English Usage:

-This dictionary also cites a study that found that only 40% of the possessive forms were used to indicate actual possession.
+That dictionary also cites a study that found that only 40% of the possessive forms were used to indicate actual possession.